absalomedia/sass-nginx-module/README.md

 # Syntactically Awesome Nginx Module

-Providing on-the-fly compiling of [Sass](http://sass-lang.com/) files as an nginx module, soon hopefully with source maps.
+Providing on-the-fly compiling of [Sass](http://sass-lang.com/) files as an nginx module, including precision, source maps, indenting and detection of SASS/SCSS files.

 Stop thinking about "sass watch" shell processes or the integration features of your IDE while still using the power of Sass while developing your websites.